RatseerOfRattesse/COAWiki/docs/Plot/Overarching Plot.md

     Article is missing information.

-"But sometimes when the world tries to bend you, you have to stand straight until one of you breaks.” – Jason Asano, He Who Fights With Monsters
+*"In the pursuit of great, we failed to do good.” – Viktor, Arcane*

 ## Arc I: [The Eorwin Arc]